crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 ## Additional Notes
   - CRISP now supports tabular only data (same as previous version), image only, and multi-modal data (tabular + image dataset).
-  - Currently, the image module of CRISP only supports **binary classification (two classes, 0 or 1)**.
-To run the image modules of the CRISP, first the user should have an image dataset ready in a folder along with each image's class label.
+  - Currently, the image module of CRISP only supports **binary classification** (two classes, 0 or 1). **To run the image modules of the CRISP for multimodal or image only experiments, first the user should have an image dataset ready in a directory along with each image's class label.**
   - The tabular only data analysis modules should work similar to the earlier version of CRISP.
 The following content only explains `image_only` or `multimodal` experiments.

 ## 1. Image Preprocess